kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 This system worked fairly well for a long time (since iOS 3.0, in fact!) but it has some major drawbacks:

 - **Privacy:** In addition to `openURL(_:)`, `UIApplication` also has the method `canOpenURL(_:)`.
 The _intended_ purpose of this innocent-looking method is to check if there's an app installed on the device that can handle a specific URL.
-Unfortunately, this method was exploited to gather a list of installed apps; if you know that a particular device can open a `clownapp://` URL then it's very likely the device has the social clown app installed.
+Unfortunately, this method was exploited to gather a list of installed apps; if you know that a particular device can open a `clownapp://` URL then you also know that the device has the social clown app installed.
 - **Collisions**: Facebook's custom URL scheme is `fb://`.
 There's nothing stopping another app from registering `fb://` as _their_ URL scheme and capturing Facebook's deep links.
 When two apps register for the same custom URL scheme, it's indeterminate which app will win out and launch.
 - **No fallback**: If iOS tries to open a link of a custom URL scheme that's not registered to _any_ app, the action fails silently.